kcaluya/UncertaintyPropagation/README.md

 All parameters are dimensionless.

-1. *dim**: spatial dimension of the system of interest.
+1. *dim*: spatial dimension of the system of interest.
 In this case, input should be  either 1 or 2.

     ```matlab
     dim = 1
     ```
+ 2. *beta*: diffusion coefficient.

+ 3. *nSample*: number of point clouds.
+ 4. *alpha*: drift coefficient